Student Internship Program

 In conclusion, my time at Marvi Mazhar Associates was a transformative and enlightening experience.
 It instilled in me a passion for preserving heritage, advocating for architectural integrity, and being an active agent of change in my community.
 I am deeply grateful for the opportunities provided, and I am eager to apply the invaluable lessons learned throughout my future architectural endeavors.

-— Owais Zafar (B.Arch, Beaconhouse National University)
+— Owais Zafar (Beaconhouse National University - 2023)

 Being a part of the internship program at “Marvi Mazhar & Associates” was a fantastic experience that was well beyond my expectations.
 I had a wonderful time during my internship and gained valuable knowledge about the field and heritage, as well as the bylaws and history of Karachi.
 I worked on several exciting projects including Old Clifton mapping, Frere Hall Diagnostic, Dumlottee Wells of Malir, and Interior design of laboratory of school that I believe would be valuable additions to my portfolio.
 The internship provided me with invaluable insights into the real-world application of my studies and helped me develop essential skills that will undoubtedly shape my future career.